Banh Mi

 • Sauce: Soy sauce and homemade tomato sauce are usually the final touch for a loaf of banh mi.

 The ingredients are added in the order mentioned, and they will surprise and satisfy you with their perfect blend of textures – crispy, crunchy, and soft – and how their tastes complement each other so perfectly.
-Most of the ingredients are homemade, so despite being made from the same ingredients, the banh mi tastes vary from vendor to vendor, making it a unique experience every time you try it.
+Most of the ingredients are homemade, so despite being made from the same ingredients, banh mi tastes vary from vendor to vendor, making it a unique experience every time you try it.

 Eating the banh mi is truly an exciting culinary experience.
 The incredible combination of crispy bread, soft cold cuts and meat, crunchy pickles, and fresh herbs will take you through different layers of the sense of taste.

-Types of the banh mi
+Types of banh mi

-There are countless variations of the banh mi categorized by fillings that vary widely and uniquely across regions, with just the banh mi loaf as the main ingredient.
+There are countless variations of banh mi categorized by fillings that vary widely and uniquely across regions, with just the banh mi loaf as the main ingredient.
 Now, let’s travel southwards and take a look at six popular and iconic versions of this sandwich that have greatly contributed to putting it on the global cuisine map.

 Banh mi chao Hanoi